 - Women are twice as likely as men to be affected by unipolar depression, which is forecast to be the second most common source of “global disability burden” by 2020.

-Figures compiled by WHO indicate that treating women with depression would “contribute significantly” to easing the worldwide impact of disabilities caused by psychological disorders.
+Figures compiled by WHO indicates that treating women with depression would “contribute significantly” to easing the worldwide impact of disabilities caused by psychological disorders.
 Women are also more likely to suffer from three or more “comorbid” mental illnesses (two or more disorders affecting one person).
 This condition increases the burden of the disability, and may also make the disorders more persistent in women.

 - Women are more likely to experience post-traumatic stress disorder (PTSD), and they wait much longer than men after symptoms arise to seek diagnosis and treatment.

-The Office of Women’s Health at the U.S. Department of Health and Human Services reports that women wait an average of four years after the onset of PTSD symptoms before asking for help.
+The Office of Women’s Health at the U.S. Department of Health and Human Services reports that women wait for an average of four years after the onset of PTSD symptoms before asking for help.
 Men, on the other hand, seek assistance an average of one year after PTSD symptoms arise.
 Sexual violence is the primary source of PTSD worldwide.
 Recovery Across Mental Health states that women have a higher rate of developing PTSD after a traumatic event: 20.4% for women, compared to 8.1% for men.
 According to the ADAA, 65% of male rape victims and 45.9% of women who are victims of rape will develop PTSD as a result.

 - Women are almost 10 times more likely than men to be affected by an eating disorder.